 At Forbes solicitors, we know how much the suicide of a loved one can affect the families and friends, and our team of friendly solicitors are there for our clients at every step of the journey.
 We understand that you want answers as to why your loved one didn't receive the adequate care to prevent the suicide, and we are on hand to advise and support you throughout the process.

 Established liability and causation against a hospital trust for failing to prevent a suicide.
-Consequently, the mental health ward was closed and a new facility opened.
 The family received an open apology and £192,000 compensation.